This guidance was developed in collaboration with Not-for-profit Law at Justice Connect.

 - What upcoming repairs or upgrades are needed (such as property, equipment, IT systems, etc.)?

-The responsible persons of a charity should develop and implement a policy that governs their charity’s use of reserves.
-A policy can provide guidance and rules for the responsible persons which ensure that the charity’s reserves are being used for their proper purposes.
+Your charity’s Responsible People should develop and implement a policy that governs the use of reserves.
+A policy can provide guidance and rules to ensure that your charity’s reserves are being used for their proper purposes.

-- why it is important for the charity to have reserves
+- why it is important for your charity to have reserves

-- an appropriate level of reserves for the charity (updated from time to time)
+- an appropriate level of reserves for your charity (this should be updated from time to time to reflect the current needs of your charity)

-- a clear explanation for how the charity determines its appropriate level of reserves (such as a formula, or a range of formulas)
+- a clear explanation for how your charity determines its appropriate level of reserves (such as a formula, or a range of formulas)

 - a strategy for building an appropriate level of reserves